fenago/python-minicourses/MiniCourse_DL/_DL.md

 Deep learning is a fascinating field of study and the techniques are achieving world class results in a range of challenging machine learning problems.
 It can be hard to get started in deep learning.
 Which library should you use and which techniques should you focus on?

-In this post you will discover a 14-part crash course into deep learning in Python with the easy to use and powerful Keras library.

 This mini-course is intended for python machine learning practitioners that are already comfortable with scikit-learn on the SciPy ecosystem